ardin/gnome-unlock-session/README.md

 I am.

-Thus, this program unlock your workstation by pressing **SUPER+U** without additional credentials.
+Thus, this program will unlock your locked workstation by pressing **SUPER+U** without additional credentials.

 I don't recommend this in sensitive environments or where someone can apply "Mortal Combat" combination.